 For example, a wide-angle lens has a short focal length and can fit more into the frame than a telephoto lens, which has a longer focal length and can make things appear closer than they are.

-Aperture is the opening size in the lens through which light passes.
+The aperture is the opening size in the lens through which light passes.

 A more enormous aperture lets in more light, which is helpful in low-light situations, while a more minor aperture results in a sharper image.

 Shutter speed is how long the shutter stays open when taking a picture.

 A faster shutter speed can freeze action, while a slower shutter speed can create a blurred effect.